dr-matt-smith/evote-movie-2022-05-movie-class-loop/README.md

         }
     ```

-- update the movie list template (`/templates/list.php`) to loop through an array of `Movie` objects to create the movies table

-- edit the movie list template `/templates/list.php` to loop through the array `movies`, using the getter values,a dnte star image method, to populate each table row:
+- refactor the movie list template `/templates/list.php` to loop through the array `movies`, using the getter values, and star image method, to populate each table row:

     ```php
         <table>